dlukes/jupyterlab_clash/DEV.md

 but it's nice to be warned about incompatibilities when you mess up one of the jupyterlab update steps and end up trying to install the extension against an older version of jupyterlab.

+# Clash GUI

+Currently, there's only one ClashWidget object which is hidden on close and can be restored via the launcher or the command palette.
+This object should be connected to a python kernel which will execute the user's actions (which will also be globally unique).

+In the future though, it may make sense to use a ClashWidgetFactory to allow users to create multiple corpus exploration interfaces.